Emblem21-OpenSource/flownote/README.md

 ## _Future_

-* Fuzz test the Event Queue to ensure memory leaks aren't happening
 * Allow alternative Event Queues to be utilized.
 * Allow Event retries to have a programmatic number of attempts.
 * Allow Event retries to have programmatic delays for throttling compliance.
 * Allow for endpoints and Requests to specify what data they return.
 (State, variable history, and flow navigation)
+* Allow HTTP handler to throw 404s.
-* Allow Applications to easily integrate into HTTPable services or their middleware.
+* Allow HTTP POST requests to convert their body into parameters.
+* Improve performance by dealing with the limits of setImmediate.
 * Begin testing the lexer and parser for simplified FlowNote notation.
 * Build basic library of common Actions that integrate into popular services.
 * Provide robust documentation designed for onboarding.
-* Integrate announcement of line coverage for tests via Travis CI.
+* Integrate announcement of line coverage for tests
 * Allow for browser-friendly implementation.

 ## _Porting_